MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/configure-automated-invoice-creation.md

 ---
-title: Configure automated invoice creation
+title: Configure automatic invoice creation
 description: This topic provides information about how to configure the system to generate invoices automatically.
 author: rumant
 manager: Annbe